maxgreive/utxo-web/src/content/services/en/mastering-jobs-to-be-done-online-workshop.md

 ---
 title: Mastering Jobs to Be Done Online Workshop
-pubDate: 'Jul 22 2022'
 description: Register today and take the first step towards successfully implementing the Jobs-to-Be-Done methodology in your company.
 Together we will achieve your goals!
+pubDate: Jul 22 2022
 previewImage: ../images/workshop-timer.jpg
 icon: flaticon-round-table
+sidebar:
+  downloadText: "If you're thinking: This is me, but is it worth it?
+Then you will
+    find more information here to answer this question with a clear \"Yes\":"
+  downloadLink: /assets/pdf/Mastering%20JTBD%20Innovation_Live_Online_Workshop_EN.pdf
+  downloadButtonLabel: Download PDF
+  hideContactForm: true
 questions:
   - question: Is there a certificate?
-    answer: |
+    answer: >
       Yes.
 Mastering Jobs to Be Done currently offers three expert levels to prove practical experience:

       <ul>

       <li>JTBD Practitioner</li>

       <li>JTBD Researcher</li>

       <li>JTBD market creator</li>

       <li>JTBD Innovation Framework Master</li>

       </ul>

       Upon completion of this workshop, the Practitioner Level is acquired, which remains valid for three years.
 For more information on the certifications, please contact us directly.
-  - question: "Is it bad if I can't make it to one of the modules?"
+  - question: Is it bad if I can't make it to one of the modules?
-    answer: "The workshops build on each other, so skipping individual workshop modules can lead to comprehension problems.
-However, as we know that it can always happen that you can't make it to an unplanned date, we offer 1on1 recap sessions for 200€."
+    answer: The workshops build on each other, so skipping individual workshop modules can lead to comprehension problems.
+However, as we know that it can always happen that you can't make it to an unplanned date, we offer 1on1 recap sessions for 200€.
-  - question: "How many people can take part, how many places are available?"
+  - question: How many people can take part, how many places are available?
-    answer: "There are still places available for this workshop.
-However, no more than 10 participants will take part."
+    answer: There are still places available for this workshop.
+However, no more than 10 participants will take part.
-  - question: "In which language will the workshop be held?"
+  - question: In which language will the workshop be held?
-    answer: "This workshop will be held in German most of the time.
+    answer: This workshop will be held in German most of the time.
 However, we conduct english ones.
-You can sign up for the waitlist at <a href=\"mailto:masterclass@utxo.solutions\">masterclass@utxo.solutions</a>."
+You can sign up for the waitlist at <a href="mailto:masterclass@utxo.solutions">masterclass@utxo.solutions</a>.
-  - question: "I can't make it this time.
-Will you do it again?"
+  - question: I can't make it this time.
+Will you do it again?
-    answer: "Yes, we'll definitely do it again.
+    answer: Yes, we'll definitely do it again.
 Just enter the waitlist and you will be notified.
-Just mail us at <a href=\"mailto:masterclass@utxo.solutions\">masterclass@utxo.solutions</a>"
+Just mail us at <a href="mailto:masterclass@utxo.solutions">masterclass@utxo.solutions</a>
-  - question: "Is there a discount?"
+  - question: Is there a discount?
-    answer: |
+    answer: >
       There are four ways to get discounted tickets:

       <ul>
         <li>If you book very early</li>
         <li>If you book for more than one person</li>
         <li>If you have already attended one of our JTBD training courses in the last 3 years and would like a refresher</li>
         <li>If you have actively participated in a JTBD research, sprint or project as an employee of our customers</li>
       </ul>

       <a href=mailto:masterclass@utxo.solutions>Contact us</a> for more information.
-sidebar:
-  downloadText: "If you're thinking: This is me, but is it worth it?
-Then you will find more information here to answer this question with a clear \"Yes\":"
-  downloadLink: /assets/pdf/JTBD-Workshop-en.pdf
-  downloadButtonLabel: Download PDF
 ---

 ## This workshop is for you if one of the following sentences applies to you: